-Cervical ectropion is when cervical cells can be found outside the cervix and whilst fine for some people, it can cause pain, bleeding and mucus in others.
-It is caused by hormones either natural, from contraception or from pregnancy.
+Cervical ectropion is when cervical cells can be found outside the cervix and whilst fine for some people, it can cause pain, bleeding and mucus discharge in others.
+It is caused by hormones that are either natural or caused by contraception or pregnancy.

 For me, it all started when I was 21 and I decided to go on the Depo-Provera contraceptive injection instead of the pill.
 My housemate at university was on the injection and her periods stopped as a result.
 I wasn’t a fan of the pill as it caused me to bleed constantly so I thought the injection would be better.
 I could not have been more wrong.